astrohart/MFR/MFR.Matchers.Interfaces/README.md

 ##### Remarks

-The type of matching performed varies by file- and folder-renaming operation type, as well as the specific projectFileRenamerConfiguration of matching (Match Case, Match Exact Word etc.).
+The type of matching performed varies by file- and folder-renaming operation type, as well as the specific configuration of matching (Match Case, Match Exact Word etc.).

 <a name='M-MFR-Matchers-Interfaces-IStringMatcher-IsMatch-System-String,System-String,System-String-'></a>